Kichura/Minecraft_ARM/README.md

 ### Requirements
 A [newer java version](https://jdk.java.net/17) is required for ARM devices, LWJGL [3.2.3](https://pastebin.com/raw/DabMxEjh) or [3.3.0-Snapshot](https://pastebin.com/raw/c9EfPWSk) is required for ARM devices and
 Minecraft 1.16.5 or newer is required for both to work as 1.8.9 does not make use of them + LWJGL 3.2.3 only has Linux-ARM64 support.

 ### Installing the modpack
 Download the modpack by pressing "code" and then Download ZIP.
-From there you need to import the ZIP using MultiMC by clicking on "Add instance" -> Import from zip.
+From there you need to import the ZIP using MultiMC by clicking on "Add instance" -> Import from ZIP.
 Once installed, Edit the instance and then jump to "settings" and replace the original javaw/java executable with the updated one.
 To update LWJGL (if it isn't yet); Go to "Version" and customize LWJGL 3 then edit it so that you can one of the LWJGL versions as above.

 ### Disclaimer